HusseinDStudy/new_adopte1etudiant/docs/Architecture.md

 # Architecture

-This document outlines the software architecture of the "AdopteUnEtudiant" application.
+This document outlines the software architecture of the "Adopte1Etudiant" application.

 ## Overview